Are Your Grocery Shopping Habits Costing You Money?

 - Shoppers that buy products based first on price.

-If you identify more with any of the groups other than the last group that are price conscious, then you will need to change if you want to reduce your grocery spending and immediately start saving (a conservative) 30 to 60 percent off your bill.
+If you identify more with any of the groups other than the last one, then you will need to change if you want to reduce your grocery spending and immediately start saving (a conservative) 30 to 60 percent off your bill.

 The "Shop to Save" Method